devisklm/Zithara-Task/README.md

 This project is a full-stack web application built with React, Node.js, Express, and PostgreSQL.
 It allows users to manage customer records with functionalities such as viewing, searching, sorting, and pagination.

 ## Features
-Display customer records in a table format
+1. Display customer records in a table format.
-Search customers by name or location
+2. Search customers by name or location.
-Sort customers by date or time of creation
+3. Sort customers by date or time of creation.
-Paginate through customer records
+4. Paginate through customer records.

 # Getting Started
 ## Prerequisites
-Node.js and npm installed on your machine
+.
+Node.js and npm installed on your machine.
+.
 PostgreSQL database installed and running

 # Installation
 Clone the repository: